taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-A-advanced-actions.md

 }
 ~~~~~~~~

-In addition, you can use the variable in the dispatched actions.
+In addition, you can use the variables in the dispatched actions too.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~